 Special Pay and Incentive Pay for the Military

-As a service member, you will receive different types of pays during the course of your military career.
-There is your base pay, BAH for your housing and BAS for food.
+As a service member, you will receive different types of pay during the course of your military career.
+There is your base pay, BAH for your housing, and BAS for food.
 There are also different special and incentive pays, over 60 of them which you may or may not qualify over the course of your military career.

 Some of these pays are only for certain branches, and others you might never qualify for.
 Many of these pays are to help induce service members into the types of duty involved.